 Admitted to the Veterinary Medicine Program and completed minimum 166,5 ECTS after third year at the program

-The aquaculture service and / or the various aquaculture companies' regulations and procedures for employees must be followed.
-It is mandatory to have a life jacket when the students are on board a boat or out at sea/on sea cages.
-In addition to this, the students are required to adhere to the messages that are given, either from course leader, skipper on boat, or operating manager on site.
-There are separate safety procedures on board the boats and restrictions on passenger numbers.
-At all plants and most boats used there are first aid equipment that can use in case of cut injuries and the like.
-There is very little or no absence of zoonotic potential in the autopsy material the students get / have access to.
-When visiting a slaughterhouse, everyone is provided with a cover suit and shoes for product quality and safety.
+Field course: Marine Harvest's procedures for employees are followed.
+It is mandatory with lifejackets when the students are on board the boat or out at sea sites.
+In addition, students are required to abide by the messages given, either from the instructor, skipper of the boat, or the operator of the facilities.
+There are special safety procedures on board the boats and limitations in passenger numbers.
+In all plants and in most of the boats there are first aid kits available that we can use in case of cuts, etc. There is very little or absence of zoonotic potential in the autopsy material we have access to.
+Upon visit to the slaughterhouse, all will be equipped with overwrap suits and shoes for the sake of product quality and safety.

-Examination details: Skriftlig eksamen og obligatorisk aktivitet: A - E / F
+Examination details: Skriftlig eksamen og obligatorisk aktivitet: A - E / Ikke bestått